LCS2-IIITD/MSH-COMICS/README.md

   |Audio_features|   Extracted mfcc features from audio file corresponding to the current utterance|
   |Sarcasm       |   Binary label for sarcasm tag                                                  |
   |Humour        |   Binary label for humour tag                                                   |

+## Raw Audios

+The raw audio files for each utterance is provided in the Google drive folder.
+For each utterence, the name structure for the audio files can be found in the "Audio_Filename.txt" file